docinfosci/canvasxpress-python/README.md

 #### Immediate Focus

 * Detailed documentation and working examples of all Python functionality
+* Create a `CanvasXpress` object using a saved JSON or PNG reference

+#### General Focus

 * Integraton with dashboard frameworks for easier applet creation

-#### General Focus

 * Continued alignment with the CanvasXpress Javascript library
 * Continued stability and security, if/as needed